sseefried/open-epidemic-game/DEVLOG.md

 The fact that once all the compiler errors went away, I compiled the program and it worked just as it did before is as astounding to me today as it was the first time I performed a refactor like this.
-Haskell makes refactoring easy, okay!
+Strong type systems makes refactoring easy, okay!
 That is one of its key strengths.

+## More refactoring of modules

+GraphicsGL.Util
+GLM

 # Tue 24 Mar 2015